Logo

 May 10, 2025

+The cost of MBBS in Germany is budget-friendly.
+The total tuition fee for six years is between INR 30 lakh to INR 55 lakh* depending on the university.
+Yearly tuition costs range from INR 5 lakh to INR 11 lakh*.
+Hostel fees are usually INR 7 to 9 lakh* per year.
 Since most MBBS courses in Germany are taught in German, students need at least a B1/B2 level proficiency in the language.
 However, the German education system may not recognize the Indian 12th standard as equivalent to their Abitur, meaning many students must complete a one-year foundation course called Studienkolleg before they can enter the medical program.
 Additionally, some universities may require international students to take the TestAS aptitude test.

 Particulars